 Egypt Profile

+An Egypt country profile including a social and economic profile together with details of daily life in Egypt, news and video.
 Egypt is perhaps unique across the continent of Africa, not just because of its rich history dating back to the 6th-4th millennia BCE, but because much of that history is recorded.
-Its modern story can perhaps best be traced back to 1922 when it formally gained independence from Britain and established a monarchy under Fuad I who ruled what was nominally an independent state but, in reality, one that was still under British military occupation with the UK maintaining a significant interest and role within the fledgling state.
-His son, Farouk I, ascended the throne on 28th April 1936 on Fuad's death however the Egyptian Revolution of 1952 saw him toppled in a coup d'etat by the Free Officers Movement, who quickly abolished the monarchy and aristocracy of Egypt and Sudan, proclaimed a republic and ended British occupation of the country.
+Its modern story can perhaps best be traced back to 1922 when it formally gained independence from Britain and established a monarchy under Fuad I who ruled what was nominally an independent state but, in reality, one that was still under British military occupation.
+His son, Farouk I, ascended the throne on 28th April 1936 on Fuad's death however the Egyptian Revolution of 1952 saw him toppled in a coup d'etat by the Free Officers Movement, who quickly abolished the monarchy and aristocracy of Egypt and Sudan, proclaimed a republic thereby ending British sovereignty.

 As part of this, Sudan was also declared independent having previously been governed by Egypt and the United Kingdom, and the new government adopted a non-aligned and anti-imperialist agenda.
 General Muhammad Naguib, one of the usurpers, became president and Gamal Abdel Nasser was elected into that role in 1956.
 Nassar ran a populist government spurred on by nationalization of the Suez Canal Company and his calls for pan-Arab unity which culminated in the short-lived formation of the United Arab Republic with Syria from 1958 to 1961.
 (That union ended when Syria seceded after the 1961 Syrian coup d'etat, although Egypt continued to be known officially as the United Arab Republic until 1971).